iomesh/docs/docs/stateful-applications/iomesh-for-mongodb.md

 kubectl apply -f mongodb-statefulset.yaml
 ```

-IOMesh Storage will create Persistent Volumes for each MongoDB pod，whose file system is ext4, replica factor is 2 and thin provisioned.
+IOMesh Storage will create Persistent Volumes for each cassandra pod.
+These volumes use the ext4 file system with a replica factor of 2 and are thin provisioned.

 ## Operate MongoDB Data